Monthly Challenge for September, 2022: Preptember! Get open source ready.

 How to Participate

-Take a look at our Repository Checklist.
-This guide contains all of the things we look for in a good open-source project.
+Please take a look at our Repository Checklist.
+This guide contains everything we look for in a good open-source project.

 Weekly check-ins

 Are you making progress?
-Every Monday of the month, set your goals for the week and let's check-in on Fridays in slack.
+Every Monday of the month, set your weekly goals and let's check-in on Fridays in Slack.

 Example Goals for Week One